-About Metro21: Smart Cities Initiative
+About Metro21: Smart Cities Institute

 The roots of Metro21 go back to 2009 and the founding of the Traffic21 Institute at CMU.
 Pittsburgh businessman and philanthropist Henry Hillman envisioned a revolution in transportation powered by the advancements in information and communications technology.
 He believed that Carnegie Mellon University had the know-how to lead the way.
 His formula was straightforward: invest in research and development with the aim of actually deploying in the Pittsburgh region; engage real world partners from the outset.
 Research, development and deployment through partnership became the mantra for Traffic21.
 The approach produced concrete results, then and now.

 If it worked for transportation, why not for the other systems that make up metropolitan life?
 Indeed, cities are systems of systems and need to be addressed as such.
-That insight is what drives the work of the institute.
+That insight is what drives the work of the initiative.